Lotus Sutra: Chapters 10–22

 The Buddha (Tathagatha) states that he actually attained Buddhahood countless quintillions of eons ago.
 He has only appeared to become awakened recently as a skillful means to teach others.
 The Buddha also says that he only appears to pass into final nirvāṇa, but actually he does not really do so.
-This is just a expedient teaching so that beings will not become complacent.
+This is just an expedient teaching so that beings will not become complacent.
 The Buddha then teaches the Parable of the Excellent Doctor who entices his poisoned sons into taking an antidote by feigning his death.
 After they hear this they are shocked and take the medicine.
 The doctor then reveals he is still alive.
 Because the Buddha uses skillful means in this way, he should not be seen as a liar, but as an intelligent teacher.